Search for CP Violations in the Production and Decay of the Hyperon-Antihyperon Pairs: Introduction

 Since the 1950s, EDM search efforts have yielded constraints on the EDMs of various particles, including leptons \cite{weisskopf1968electric,abdullah1990new,acme2014order,acme2018improved,roussy2023improved,bailey1978new,bennett2009improved,del1990electric,albrecht2000search,inami2003search,ema2022reevaluation}, neutrons \cite{smith1957experimental, altarev1979search,pendlebury2015revised,abel2020measurement}, heavy atoms \cite{jacobs1995limit,romalis2001new,griffith2009improved,graner2016reduced}, and protons~\cite{harrison1969experimental,dmitriev2003schiff,PhysRevD.95.013002}.
 For hyperons, only the EDM of the $\Lambda$, has been measured, with a precision of $|d_{\Lambda}|<1.5\times10^{-16}~e~\rm cm~ (95\% ~C.L.)$ at Fermilab \cite{pondrom1981new}.
 This upper limit is significantly higher than both the measured limits for nucleons and the theoretical predictions for the $\Lambda$ EDM.
 Based on neutron EDM constraints, theoretical models predict an upper bound for the $\Lambda$ EDM of approximately $4.4\times10^{-26}~e~\rm{cm}$~\cite{pich1991strong,atwood1992chiral,PhysRevD.61.114017,guo2012baryon}.

-In the decay processes of hyperons, CP violation can be investigated through the decay parameters.
-The decay amplitude of a spin-$1/2$ hyperon into a lighter spin-$1/2$ baryon and a pseudoscalar meson consists of both a P-violating S-wave component and a P-conserving P-wave component.
+In the decay processes of hyperons, $CP$ violation can be investigated through the decay parameters.
+The decay amplitude of a spin-$1/2$ hyperon into a lighter spin-$1/2$ baryon and a pseudoscalar meson consists of both a $P$-violating S-wave component and a $P$-conserving P-wave component.
 Consequently, this process can be fully described by two independent decay parameters, $\alpha$ and $\phi$ \cite{PhysRev.108.1645,donoghue1985signals,donoghue1986hyperon}.
-According to CP symmetry, the decay parameters $\alpha$ and $\phi$ should exhibit opposite signs and equal size between particle and antiparticle observables.
-For hyperons with multiple strange quarks, the CKM mechanism in the Standard Model predicts very low CP asymmetry values, between $10^{-5}\sim 10^{-4}$ \cite{PhysRevD.67.056001}.
-This suggests hyperons are particularly sensitive to CP-violating effects beyond the Standard Model, highlighting their importance as probes for new physics.
+According to $CP$ symmetry, the decay parameters $\alpha$ and $\phi$ should exhibit opposite signs and equal size between particle and antiparticle observables.
+For hyperons with multiple strange quarks, the CKM mechanism in the Standard Model predicts very low $CP$ asymmetry values, between $10^{-5}- 10^{-4}$ \cite{PhysRevD.67.056001}.
+This suggests hyperons are particularly sensitive to $CP$-violating effects beyond the Standard Model, highlighting their importance as probes for new physics.